schneems/rust_macro_tutorial/docs/010_create_the_trait.md

 %>
 ```

-With that definition out of the way, we can assert the interface behaves as expected.
+With that definition out of the way, we can assert that the interface behaves as expected.
 Add this test case:

 ```rust
 :::>> print.erb